feedhenry-staff/fh-js-mocks/README.md

 FeedHenry Mocks
 ===================================

-A mocked out version of the FeedHenry JS SDK to enable unit testing of application logic without the need to actually perform requests.
+A library that enables you to mock out APIs from the FeedHenry JS SDK.
+This enables unit testing of application logic without the need to actually run the SDK code which may be impractical or impossible for testing purposes.

 ## Usage
-To use these mocks simply include them in a script tag in a custom test HTML file or inject them using Karma (which is a much better idea).
+To use this mocking library simply include it in a script tag in a custom test HTML file or inject it using Karma (which is a much better idea).

-These should be included *instead* of the standard SDK script when testing.
+This should be included *instead of* or *after* the standard _feedhenry.js_ SDK script when testing.
-It may work by performing overrides later in it's life, but not right now.

-What's quite nice about this is that you can write all tests in a blocking manner which keeps things pretty simple.
-You can write them using non-blocking syntax via the usual Jasmine/Mocha *done* callback (these are the only two I'm familiar with) if required too, just call the mock *flush* method when ]appropriate.
+What's nice about this is that you can write all tests in a blocking manner which keeps things pretty simple.
+You can write them using non-blocking syntax via the usual Jasmine/Mocha *done* callback (these are the only two I'm familiar with) if required too, just call the mock *flush* method when appropriate.

 ## Example